VALOR Act Academic Credit Evaluation Policy

 - Apply for Financial Aid using the Free Application for Federal Student Aid (FAFSA) by the priority deadline

-- Once you are admitted and register for classes, give us your class schedule and your Certificate of Eligibility from the VA (DD214) and we will certify your attendance with the VA.
+- Once you are admitted and registered for classes, give us your class schedule, Certificate of Eligibility from the VA and your DD214 (member-4) and we will certify your attendance with the VA.

 - Once you are certified, you'll be able to start classes.
 Your payment will take approximately 6-8 weeks to process after certification.